nallen05/shieldwall/SHORT-README.txt

   :describe, :skip, :directory: Applied to the implicit group created
   Example: (SHIELD-FILE "my-tests.lisp")

-# 6. WITH-SHIELD-CONFIG ((&key filter directory output stop-on-first-fail-p suppress-errors-p) &body body)
+# 6. WITH-SHIELD-CONFIG ((&key filter directory output stop-on-first-fail-p suppress-errors-p verbose-fail-p) &body body)
   :filter: List of strings for selecting tests by their hierarchical path (substring matching).
 Use "" or T as wildcard levels
   :directory: Base directory for resolving paths.
 Can be a pathname or an ASDF system keyword
   :output: Destination for test reports (T for stdout, a pathname for a file, list to provide pathname with keyword args to pass to OPEN, NIL to suppress)
   :stop-on-first-fail-p: Stop tests after the first failure if true
-  :suppress-errors-p: Treat errors during tests as failures (no Lisp error) Example (filtering): (WITH-SHIELD-CONFIG (:filter '("math" "addition")) ...)
+  :suppress-errors-p: Treat errors during tests as failures (no Lisp error)
+  :verbose-fail-p: don't print detailed info about each failing tests if NIL Example (filtering): (WITH-SHIELD-CONFIG (:filter '("math" "addition")) ...)

 # Key Special Variables